 Tri-Mack Plastics Manufacturing Corporation is an innovative engineering and manufacturing company specializing in high temperature thermoplastics and thermoplastic composites.
-For 40 years, customers have relied on Tri-Mack to identify the best material, part design, and manufacturing process for their critical applications.
+For nearly 50 years, customers have relied on Tri-Mack to identify the best material, part design, and manufacturing process for their critical applications.
 Engineering expertise, cutting-edge technology and a commitment to quality enable Tri-Mack to support projects from initial concept to commercial production.
 Tri-Mack’s manufacturing capabilities include automated thermoplastic composite processing, injection molding, tool making, multi-axis machining, bonding and assembly.
-ISO 9001:2008 and AS9100 certified, Tri-Mack serves the aerospace, industrial equipment, chemical processing and medical industries.
-For more information, contact Jamie Bagley, Tri-Mack's media contact, at email@example.com.
+ISO 9001, AS9100 and NADCAP certified, Tri-Mack serves the aerospace, industrial equipment, chemical processing and medical industries.
+For more information, contact Martha Perry Morrissette, Tri-Mack's media contact, at email@example.com.

 A new polymer and a hybrid process enable production of complex, high-load-capable, fiber-reinforced brackets and clips in minutes.